Larry Klayman: Other legal actions filed by Klayman

 Klayman has brought a number of lawsuits on behalf of conservative causes or against individuals associated with the Democratic Party.
 Many of the cases have been dismissed, including lawsuits against Facebook seeking $1 billion for not responding quickly enough to calls to take down an anti-Israel "Third Intifada" page and against the Republican National Committee alleging that it conspired to deprive Donald Trump from being awarded the delegates that he had won in the 2016 Republican Party primary for Florida.
 In November 2018, Klayman sued Brenda Snipes, the supervisor of elections for Broward County, Florida, over the 2018 election results.
 In September 2020, Klayman sued Michael Bloomberg and others over Bloomberg's efforts to restore the voting rights of Florida felons who had lost the right to vote.
 In January 2021, Klayman filed suit against Google, Apple, and Amazon's Web Services because they had prevented Parler from using their services.
 In 2022, Klayman sued the PGA Tour, claiming its suspension of players who participate in LIV Golf's tournaments violates antitrust laws.
+In 2026, Klayman sued commentator Hasan Piker, alleging he encouraged violence against Jewish people in the United States.

 Klayman filed an unsuccessful suit to remove special counsel Robert Mueller from the Justice Department's investigation into Russian interference in the 2016 United States elections and convened a citizen grand jury that "indicted" Mueller.
 Klayman has also filed a complaint to the Federal Communications Commission complaint that stating that CNN had incited the "assassination of the elected President and Vice President, and the Speaker of the House."

 Klayman has also brought a number of legal actions about his personal life.
 In 1998, Klayman sued his mother for $50,000 for the reimbursement for medical care provided to his maternal grandmother.
 In 2013, Klayman defended his actions in an interview with ABC News and said that it was "essentially a case against my stepfather" and that he named his mother "because legally she was next of kin."
 Klayman also unsuccessfully sued the City Pages and Phoenix New Times newspapers for defamation after they reported on a custody dispute between Klayman and his ex-wife.
 In 2021, Klayman sued Roger Stone for defamation over Stone's comments on social media about Klayman's divorce proceedings.

 Klayman has also sued the group that he founded, Judicial Watch, in 2012.
 Klayman argued that a Judicial Watch employee falsely told Orly Taitz that Klayman had been convicted of not paying child support.
 In reality, Klayman had been indicted of failing to pay child support, but the charges were later dismissed.
 Taitz published the Judicial Watch employee's comment on her website.
 Klayman sued Judicial Watch for defamation, and in 2014, a federal jury awarded Klayman $156,000 in compensatory damages and $25,000 in punitive damages.
 In 2019, however, Judicial Watch obtained a $2.3 million verdict against Klayman in a trademark dispute.